lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

 About details in each option in resource policy dialog, see the description below.

 * Resource Policy
-   * CPU : The fundamental resource for all kind calculation.
-Mostly useful at handling single and complex calculations sequentially.
-   * RAM : It loads codes to execute the calculation for Machine learning.
-The bigger the size becomes, less overhead occurs.
-   * GPU : It does similar job as the CPU does.
-The difference between CPU and GPU is that GPU is much faster in processing multiple but simpler calculations parallel meanwhile CPU is for more general calculations.
+   * CPU : Specify the maximum amount of CPU cores.
+   * RAM : Specify the maximum amount of memory in GB.
+It would be good practice to set memory twice as large as the maximum value of GPU memory.
+   * GPU : Specify the maximum amount of physical GPUs.
+If fractional GPU is enabled by the server (it is in most Enterprise sites), this setting has no effect.
-   * fGPU : Fractional GPU (fGPU) is literally split a single GPU to multiple partitions in order to use GPU economically.
+   * fGPU : Fractional GPU (fGPU) is literally split a single GPU to multiple partitions in order to use GPU efficiently.
 Notice that the minimum amount of fGPU required is differed by each image.
+If fractional GPU is not enabled by the server, this settings has no effect.

 * Sessions
-   * Container Per Session : The independent unit for calculating.
+   * Container Per Session : The maximum number of containers per session.
+     Currently, this value has no effect since the server only allows one container per compute session.
    * Idle timeout (sec.) : Configurable period of time during which the user can be inactive without any impact on their session.
+If there is no activity at all on a compute session for idle timeout, the session will be garbage collected and destroyed automatically.
-   * Concurrent Jobs : It is about the number of jobs can be done in parallel.
+   * Concurrent Jobs : Maximum number of concurrent compute session per keypair.
+     If this value is set to 3, for example, user bound to this resource policy caanot create more than 3 compute sessions simultaneously.

 * Folders
-   * Allowed hosts : Allowed hosts for accessing vfolders created under this resource policy.
+   * Allowed hosts : Backend.AI supports many NFS mountpoint.
+This field limits the accessibility to them.
+Even if a NFS named "data-1" is mounted on Backend.AI, user cannot access it unless it is allowed by resource policy.
-   * Capacity(GB) : the maximum size(GB) for folder that can be afforded.
+   * Capacity(GB) : the maximum size (GB) a storage folder can contain.
+This feature is only effective for special type of storages/filesystems such as FlashBlade.
-   * Max. # : the maximum number of vfolders that can be created/invited.
+   * Max. # : the maximum number of storage folders that can be created/invited.

 In the resource policy list, check that the Resources value of the default policy has been updated.